AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 >[!NOTE]
 >
->* This optimization does not impact the packages which are deployed to AEM.
+>* This optimization does not impact the packages that are deployed to AEM.
->* Because the matching between the embedded content packages and the skipped content packages is based on file names, this optimization cannot be performed if multiple skipped content packages have exactly the same file name or if the file name is changed while embedding.
+>* Matching between embedded and skipped content packages is based on file names.
+This optimization fails if multiple skipped content packages share the same file name or if the file name changes during embedding.